-We're excited to welcome you back, and by working together to stay safe and healthy, we can remain open.
-General admission ticket reservations will be available July 8.
+We're excited to welcome you back, and we're working to keep your experience safe and healthy.
 Here's what to expect when you visit.
 Members: find membership FAQs and more here.

 These guidelines are subject to change as situations evolve.
 We recommend you check for updates to this page before your visit.

 Onsite ticket sales have been discontinued until further notice.
 All guests, including members, must reserve their tickets in advance online.
 Tickets are for specific dates and times and are available up to 10 days in advance of the current date.
 Purchases are limited to 10 tickets per reservation, and can be printed or scanned from mobile phones for entry.
 Guests must arrive at the zoo within 10 minutes of their scheduled time.
 All visitors, including children 2 and under, must have a timed ticket reservation.
 If a guest feels sick before their reservation, we ask that they not visit the zoo.

 For zoo members: Members must show photo ID along with their reserved ticket when entering the zoo.
 Membership cards are not required since ID numbers will be printed on the tickets.
 (All children, including infants, must be covered by your membership level.
 If your membership does not include children, your infant or child can be covered by your guest privilege.)